Relief in sight as killer heat scorches U.S.

-“Severe weather, including damaging wind, is expected to accompany this cold front,” the weather service said, adding later that hail and isolated tornadoes could not be ruled out.
+“Severe weather, including damaging wind, is expected to accompany this cold front,” the weather service said.

-A week after the devastating June 29 thunderstorms, 416,192 customers in West Virginia, Virginia, Ohio, New Jersey, Maryland and Indiana were still off the power grid — down from several million — according to the latest Energy Department update issued Friday.
+More than a week after the devastating June 29 thunderstorms, 416,192 customers in West Virginia, Virginia, Ohio, New Jersey, Maryland and Indiana were still off the power grid — down from several million — according to an Energy Department update.

-Ten deaths are tied to the heatwave in Chicago, Illinois, with the neighboring state of Wisconsin reporting at least three fatalities, local media reported.
+Six deaths are tied to the heat wave in Chicago, Illinois, with the neighboring state of Wisconsin in the Midwest reporting at least three fatalities, local media reported.

 With temperatures still soaring as the weekend kicked off, authorities urged caution to avoid heat-related health problems.

-Hours at public swimming pools in the capital Washington meanwhile were expanded to provide refuge for people trying to stay cool as temperatures hit their peak on Saturday.
+Hours at public swimming pools in the capital Washington were extended to provide a refuge for people trying to stay cool as temperatures hit their peak on Saturday.

 Record-breaking temperatures have lasted several weeks.
 Over the past 30 days, more than 4,500 daily record highs have been recorded around the country, according to CNN.